bertt/Blender-CityJSON-Plugin/README.md

 6. To see the properties of each object simply select the object and click on the context.object tab on the bottom right (Blender 2.80 interface).
 Then click the `Custom Properties` drop down menu.
 (See the screenshot `attributes.png` for more info.)

+## Development

+Clone this repository and have fun!

+If you are using Visual Studio Code, you may:

+- Install [Blender Development](jacqueslucke.blender-development
+): a plugin that allows starting and debugging Python scripts from VSC.
+- Install the [fake-bpy-module](https://github.com/nutti/fake-bpy-module) to enable auto-completion: `pip install fake-bpy-module-2.80`.